src-d/blog/content/post/frontend_talks_2017.md

 The syntax is very conservative, that is, you cannot use any arbitrary JavaScript expression, it must be an identifiers joined with dots and optionally ending in a function call with optional arguments, e.g. `@foo.bar.baz(arg1, arg2)`.

-Sergio explains in detail how to implement decorators and what might be their use cases.
+Sergio explained in detail how to implement decorators and what might be their use cases.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qLnnHvcSmZA" frameborder="0" allowfullscreen></iframe>